 In this story, a limited time frame (in which the protagonist must be successful) drives the dramatic action.
 Some of the enduring plot devices of the Action Clock story include:

-Ransom: A deadline is imposed by the antagonist.
+- Ransom: The antagonist imposes a deadline.
 An example of this story is Ransom.

-Countdown: A deadline is imposed by circumstance.
+- Countdown: Circumstance imposes a deadline.
 Included here are many time travel stories.
 An example of this story is Andromeda Strain and Back to the Future.

 How do you create an Action story?